2018-2019 Migratory Bird - Licensing and Permits

 The Electronic Federal Endorsement is available at SCDNR regional offices, point of sale license vendors and online.
 The Endorsement is valid for 45 days.
 The physical stamp is mailed by the USFWS fulfillment vendor within 45 days.
 Federal stamps are available at select US Post offices, by calling 1-800-STAMP24 (782-6724) or online at www.fws.gov.

 Each year, before hunting migratory game birds, including doves and waterfowl, hunters 16 years of age and older are required to obtain a Migratory Bird Permit.
 Hunters are asked to complete a short survey, also known as the Harvest Information Program (HIP) survey, about migratory game bird hunting in SC for the previous year.
 The survey is part of the license sales process when a hunting privilege is included.
 A HIP certification from another state is not valid in SC and hunters are required to register for HIP in each state they hunt migratory game birds.

-Hunters 64 years of age or older who hold a lifetime hunting, lifetime combination, senior, gratis or Catawba license are not required to obtain a migratory bird permit unless hunting on federal land.
+Hunters 64 years of age or older who hold a lifetime hunting, lifetime combination, senior, gratis or Catawba license are not required to obtain a migratory bird permit.